-An outdoor shower can be a great asset to your outdoor space and your lifestyle.
-Use the outdoor shower to wash away the sand after a surf or the chlorine after a dip in the pool.
+An outdoor shower can be a great asset to your exterior space and lifestyle.
+Use it to wash away the sand after a surf or the chlorine after a pool dip.
 Or simply, use it as an outdoor bathroom when the weather is warm.

 Tips for planning an outdoor shower

-An outdoor shower can be as basic as tapware and a shower head installed on a back wall of the house or something more elaborate and integrated into your outdoor space.
-If you’re planning an outdoor shower in your garden, here are our top tips:
+A shower outdoors can be as basic as tapware and a shower head installed on a back wall of the house, or something more elaborate and integrated into your exterior space.
+Here are our top tips for planning one in your garden:

 1. Choose a style that suits your setting

-When deciding on a design for your outdoor shower, consider your surrounding garden and the architecture.
+When choosing your shower design, consider your surrounding garden and the architecture.
 A well-designed shower is integrated into the outdoor space and has a similar look.
 A simple way to seamlessly connect this feature is to pick up on some of the finishes or colours of the home.
-For example, you may choose to surround your shower with a wall using stone that features in the architecture or lay the same tiles that surround your pool.
+For example, you may choose to surround your shower with a wall using stone that features in the architecture, or lay the same tiles surrounding your pool.

-You may also want your outdoor shower to marry well with the style of garden.
-A Balinese style shower will work well in a tropical garden setting.
-Whereas a more streamlined design with traditional tapware would suit a classic garden.
+You may also want your shower to marry well with the style of garden.
+A Balinese-style shower will work well in a tropical garden setting, whereas a more streamlined design with traditional tapware would suit a classic garden.

 2. Consider the environmental impact

-As with anything outdoors, taking into account the environmental impact on your outdoor shower is essential if you want it to last.
-If you live in a coastal area, for example, you’ll need to consider the impact of the salty sea air on the showers componentry.
+As with anything outdoors, taking into account the environmental impact on your shower is essential if you want it to last.
+For example, if you live in a coastal area, you’ll need to consider the impact of the salty sea air on the shower’s componentry.
 Install unsuitable fixtures and you’re likely to experience rust and corrosion.

 A key factor when planning an outdoor shower is to consider the performance of your finishes.
-If you’re looking at fixtures such as copper, chrome and powder-coated steel, compare their performance against rain, wind, dust, dirt and UV.
+If you’re thinking about fixtures such as copper, chrome and powder-coated steel, compare their performance against rain, wind, dust, dirt and UV.